 The criterion used to evaluate the performance of the methods (i.e LM, MGF and MM) was that; two datasets were generated which simulated the growth and decayprocesses[13].
 The methods were then applied to estimate the known theoretical models in each case.
 The measure of performance was the mean absolute percentage error (MAPE).
-This is a measure of accuracy commonly prefered because of its suitability in many practical and theoretical instances [14,15].
+It's a measure of accuracy of a technique or routine used to construct estimated or predicted values in statistical data, usually timeseries forecats for trend analysis[14,15]. [].
+This is a measure of accuracy commonly prefered because of its suitability in many practical and theoretical instances [16,17].
 Tables 2& 4summarise the performance of the three methods on the basis of the known models considered, and Tables 1& 2 show the estimated parameters from the respective methods.
-The main focus on the performance of the three methods was on how well each of them estimated the already known (exact) model parameters (α , β & γ) in either problem.
+The main focus on the performance of the three methods was on how well each of them estimated the already known (exact) model parameters ( $\alpha$ , $\beta \& \gamma$ ) in either problem.